cheungdaven/VideoPlayer/README.md

 # VideoPlayer
 A Video Player developed by using Vitamio

-below is the some screenshots from the application. this app is still to be improved! if you would like to communicate with me, welcome to contact me via emial: zsnjuim@163.com or cheungdaven@gmail.com
+Below are some screenshots from the application. this app is still to be improved! if you would like to communicate with me, welcome to contact me via emial: zsnjuim@163.com or cheungdaven@gmail.com